Zhydee/SIEM-Home-Lab-SSH-Analysis-with-Splunk/README.md

 ## 🧠 Conclusion

-This project demonstrated key Splunk skills:
+This project demonstrated key Splunk capabilities:
 - Field extraction and search optimization
-- Anomaly detection using time-based visualization
+- Anomaly detection using time-based visualizations
-- Attack surface profiling from source IPs
+- Attack surface profiling based on source IPs
-- Behavioral pattern detection from session IDs
+- Behavioral pattern analysis using session metadata
-- Dashboard and report creation in Splunk
+- Creation of interactive dashboards and exportable reports

-This home lab gave me hands-on experience using Splunk to analyze SSH log data.
-I learned how to:
+Although the dataset was simulated and time-constrained, the methods and skills applied reflect real-world SIEM use cases and blue-team analysis workflows.

-- Spot useful patterns in logs like request methods, status codes, and IP behavior
+💡 **Key takeaways from this home lab**:
-- Get a better idea of what attacker activity might look like in log data
+- Gained experience in identifying critical patterns in SSH logs
-- Use Splunk to extract info, run searches, and build dashboards and reports
+- Learned what to analyze to understand potential attacker behavior

-Even though the dataset was from a simulated environment, the skills I practiced are useful for real-world monitoring and threat detection using SIEM tools like Splunk.
+- Practiced extracting valuable insights from SSH logs using Splunk’s search language and visualization tools